Finding Her Why: Part 1

 Monday afternoon - At the office

-I sit at my computer alone and stunned.
-Realizing I’m still logged into the Zoom, I quickly close my screen.
-As I sit at my desk, I feel all the things.
+I sit at my computer, stunned and feeling all the things.
 Disappointment.
 Anger.
 Confusion.
 But mostly, sadness.
-The tears form.
-This time, I put down my cape to let them fall.
+The tears form and this time I put down my cape to let them fall.

 Monday evening - Back at my house

 So…today was a disaster.
-I mean, all Mondays are disasters but today took the cake.
+Granted, all Mondays are disasters but today took the cake.
 After preparing my case for promotion, Allison completely shot me down.
-Apparently, leading our team’s hardest projects doesn’t mean much because I lack “executive presence”.
+Apparently, I lack “executive presence”.
 Whatever the hell that means.
-When I asked for details, Allison rattled off things about communication and style.
 Professional style?
 My clothes?
 Who knows.
-Honestly, it sounded like she was making it up on the fly instead of speaking from a specific rubric.
+When I asked for details, Allison rattled off things about communication and style.
+Honestly, it sounded like she was making it up.

-As always, I kept my game face and thanked her for the feedback.
-They say “feedback is a gift” but I’ve always believed it’s only a gift when the source is credible and the feedback is actionable.
-People can pretend that feedback is neutral but I’ve been in this body long enough to know that feedback isn’t created or applied equally.
+As always, I kept on my game face and thanked her for the feedback.
+Some say “feedback is a gift” but it’s only a gift when the source is credible and the feedback is actionable.
+People pretend that feedback is neutral but I’ve been in this body long enough to know perceptions aren’t made or applied equally.
 “Feedback is information” seems more accurate.
-It provides insight into what others are thinking.
-I guess the silver lining is having somewhere to start to improve my chances for promotion: Executive presence.
+It lets you know what others are thinking.
+At least I know what Allison is thinking now and have somewhere to start: Executive presence.

 Previous